-Millions of children around the world struggle to survive, living in impossible circumstances.
+Millions of children around the world are struggling to survive, living in impossible circumstances.
 Coronavirus makes this even worse.
 They need your support.

 Donate to World Vision